suptalentdev/EthereumMiningCalculator/README.md

 ## Single-Page AngularJS Web Application

-This is a single-page AngularJS app.
+This is a single-page [AngularJS](https://angularjs.org/) v1.5 app.
 You can access a hosted version at [thecalc.io](https://thecalc.io).

 You can also download/clone this repository and host your very own development server using Node.js.